 Self-Organization of Crystals, Macromolecules and Composites

 Starting from the association of single ions our simulations allow the investigation of the infancy of crystal nucleation from solution.
 This provides a unique level of insights into (self)-organization and its interplay with ripening reactions and interactions to growth-controlling molecules.
-The latter aspect allows also the investigation of hybrid materials.
+Using quantum/classical molecular dynamics simulations, a special focus is dedicated to proton transfer reactions occurring during crystal aggregation and ripening.
+Likewise, our ‘local pK’ concept enables the assessment of pH-driven crystal dissociation / solution stabilization.

 Atomistic and coarse-grained models are used to explore the structure and mechanical properties of nanocrystals and bulk materials.
 These studies include atomic mobility, defect arrangements, dislocations, grain and phase boundaries as well as their role during deformation and fracture.